 MP Genuis: “We Shouldn’t Compromise Our Values” in Dealing with the CCP

 Garnett Genuis, Canadian MP and Shadow Minister for Multiculturalism and Canada-China Relations, told The Epoch Times that he thinks Canada should re-arrange its priorities and be cautious when dealing with the CCP.

 He specifically criticized the current government for compromising Canada’s values in doing business with the CCP, especially regarding Huawei, in its 5G network construction.

 “A strong economy flows from giving people the freedom to live out their most essential human nature without interference in the states.”
 MP Genuis said.

-“I hope that more of us will look at security risk first when thinking about the economic relationship and trade with China,” cautioned MP Genuis.
+“I hope that more of us will look at security risks first” ahead of economic relationships and trade with China, Genuis cautioned.
 While the previous government held such cautions, the current government lost it to some extent.
 “Going forward, we need to not be naive.
 We need to recognize other priorities that we put on our security and we need to be cautious.”

-He added, “I don’t think there’s been a lot of benefit in compromising our principle.
-It was the tradeoff that some people promote.
-If we put our values on the back corner, then we can advance our interests over here.
+He also said, “I don’t think there’s been a lot of benefit to compromising our principles, This is the trade-off that some people promote.
+If we put our values on the backburner, then we can advance our interests over here.
 That hasn’t really panned out, has it?
-Our interests are at risk in other areas as a result of compromising our principle.
-I think holding fast to our principles is in our interest.
-I think these kind of situations [pandemic] underline that all the more.”
+Our interests have been severely, negatively impacted as a result of this pandemic, and our interests are at risk in other areas as well as a result of compromising our principles.
+So, I think holding fast to our principles is in our interest.
+I think these kinds of situations [the pandemic] underline that all the more.”